gtvalab/ChartsEffectiveness/README.md

 ### Raw Data

 This folder contians data collected from the experiment.
 All files are in the .xls format.
 In order to open each of them you need to have microsoft office Excel.
-If not you can just open them using Google sheet.
+If not, you can just open them using Google sheet.

 ### SPSS Analysis